dcmartin/open-horizon/alpr/README.md

 # &#128663; `alpr` - Automated license plate reader

 Provides license plate information as micro-service; updates periodically (default `0` seconds).
+This service is built from the [OpenALPR](http://github.com/dcmartin/openalpr) software.
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

 ## Status